How To Test Your Water Quality at Home in 5 Steps

 Graphic explaining how often to test water at home and why more tests could be needed.

-At-home water quality testing is optional and can be done annually for water sourced from a public utility.
-If changes in the water’s color, smell or taste occur, you should consider testing.
-Watch for communications from your water company about contamination concerns in your area to determine if testing at your home is needed.
+If you detect changes in your water’s color, smell or taste, consider testing.
+Watch for communications from your water company about contamination concerns in your area.

 Physical symptoms of contamination can help determine what could be in your water.
 The chart below lists some common water contaminants and the signs of their presence.